 The beautiful construction is a visual feast, and you can spend countless hours admiring its splendor.

-They have been done in delicate and exquisite styles that leave you marveling at the meticulous craftsmanship that went into creating these workpieces.
+The antiques in the house are a sheer delight to see and will leave you marveling at the meticulous craftsmanship that went into creating them.

-For those who enjoy the classical touch and sweet romanticism of past eras, a visit to the historical John Brown House should be at the top of your list of things to do in Providence.
+For those who enjoy the classical touch and sweet romanticism of past eras, a visit to the historical John Brown House Museum should be at the top of your list of things to do in Providence.

-Roger Williams Park
+Explore the Expansive Roger Williams Park

 Exquisite gardens and great lakes adorn this natural paradise.